The quick brown fox jumps over the lazy dog: Cultural references

 Numerous references to the phrase have occurred in movies, television, books, video games, advertising, websites, and graphic arts.

 The lipogrammatic novel Ella Minnow Pea by Mark Dunn is built entirely around the "quick brown fox" pangram and its inventor.
 It depicts a fictional island off the South Carolina coast that idealizes the pangram, chronicling the effects on literature and social structure as various letters are banned from daily use by government dictum.

+The NASA Space Shuttle flew a teleprinter that used the phrase "THE LAZY YELLOW DOG WAS CAUGHT BY THE SLOW RED FOX AS HE LAY SLEEPING IN THE SUN", a reference to the eponymous phrase, as part of its self-test program.
+While the phrase is not a pangram, as it lacks J, K, M, Q, and V, it was selected to be exactly 80 characters wide to match the length of the teleprinter's drum.

 Other pangrams

 With 35 letters, this is not the shortest pangram.
 Shorter examples include: